harryrabin/bun-patchbay/README.md

 The launch.ts file is what you'll use to run your app (`> bun launch.ts`).
 It sets globals and starts the Bun HTTP server.
 We encourage adding to it to customize your environment (making a database instance global, for example) – but you should leave everything that's already in there intact unless you really know what you're doing.

+## Patches

+Patches are designed to separate logic between accepting the request and generating the response.
+The pattern we recommend is that your `entry` function is in charge of parsing URL parameters and query strings, setting defaults, etc. and putting all necessary data in one place for your `exit` function to use, so that the `exit` function is guaranteed to succeed.

+In fact, we've included an easy way to guarantee data safety for `exit`. `entry` returns a generic type, though you may not initially realize it because it defaults to `void`.

+//TODO: make examples here

+Essentially: abstract your failure points into one function, and do your business logic in another.

 ## Cookies